 - AC stands for Adriamycin (doxorubicin) and Cyclophosphamide.

 - How does chemotherapy work and what is chemo?
 It’s purpose is to destroy cancer cells.
-As I’ve said before, my triple negative diagnosis unfortunately has no targeted treatment – so they throw the red devil at it as it’s the best (and worst) chemo there is.
+As I’ve said before, my triple negative breast cancer diagnosis unfortunately has no targeted treatment – so they throw the red devil at it as it’s the best (and worst) chemo there is.

 My Second Cycle Chemo Diary